-If you were to ponder the signature dish of Bhutan, ema datshi would be it.
-The dish is served as a side to virtually every meal, every single day and consists of chillis (either red or green) sliced and cooked with Bhutanese cheese (“datshi”) and butter.
-Traditionally it is prepared with yaks cheese, but cows cheese can also be used.
-Each restaurant and chef has their own recipe for ema datshi and the tastes and texture can vary significantly – some being incredibly spicy, and others much more mild.
+Traditionally, ema datshi is prepared with yaks cheese, but cows’ cheese can also be used.
+Each restaurant and chef has their own recipe for ema datshi and the tastes and texture can vary significantly.
+Some are incredibly spicy, and others are much milder.

 Shakam is Bhutan’s answer to beef jerky.. sort of.
-Shakam is dried, preserved beef which is thicker and chewier to the taste than the traditional American style beef jerky.
-Shakam Paa then, is dried beef cooked with chillies and radish.
+This is dried, preserved beef which is thicker and chewier to the taste than the traditional American style beef jerky.

 Related Article: What to Wear in Bhutan

-Goen Hogay is a light and refreshing Bhutanese cucumber salad that made a nice change from some of the heavier dishes of melted cheeses and meat curries that prevail in Bhutanese cuisine.
-Slices of cucumber are drizzled with oil and served with yaks cheese, chili flakes, onions and coriander.
-I found this Bhutan food to be quite common throughout the country, even at the tourist hotels and eateries.
+Goen Hogay is a light and refreshing Bhutanese cucumber salad that makes a nice change from some of the heavier dishes of melted cheeses and meat curries that prevail in Bhutanese cuisine.
+Slices of cucumber are drizzled with oil and served with yaks cheese, chili flakes, onions, and coriander.

-Khatem is Indian bitter gourd that is often sliced and fried before being served in Bhutan, often for breakfast.
-The taste is quite bitter and unique – quite a stark contrast to what you typically expect to taste when eating fruit but it works.
+The taste is quite bitter and unique.
+It is quite a stark contrast to what you typically expect to taste when eating fruit but it works.